 As I processed this birth I remembered something the mama told me and her doctor during her birth.
 She told me that she had cervical scarring from a procedure that was done to her cervix when she was a teenager.
 I didn’t know what this meant, or what this meant for her labor at the time, but now I am well aware.

 You see, sometimes scarring on a cervix can prevent the cervix from dilating/opening during labor.
-Nobody tells women this when they get D&C;’s, D&E;’s, biopsies, incisions, surgeries, etc. that this procedure might impact any future childbirths they have.
-My client had no idea.
+Nobody tells women this when they get D&C’s, D&E’s, biopsies, incisions, surgeries, etc. that this procedure might impact any future childbirths they have.
+My client sure had no idea.

-One thing I read somewhere on the internet is that sometimes if the cervix is not dilating during labor due to cervical scarring that a gentle massage of the scar tissue can help it to dilate.
+One thing I learned since then is that sometimes if the cervix is not dilating during labor due to cervical scarring that a gentle massage of the scar tissue can help it to dilate.

 I think there are a few morals to this story.